monkegame/monkebotJ/README.md

 should be in the same folder as the jar ^

-tables and databases  _can_ be the same (probably also the only thing that'll work but hey, feel free to fork)

 ### requires
 - java 16
 - sqlite database (otherwise the leaderboard doesn't work)